DoctorKhan/Manual-Override-Book/src/95_archive/010_manual_override_the_training_ground.md

-# Part II: Manual Override — Your Training Ground for Conscious Living
+# Chapter 11: Manual Override — Your Training Ground for Conscious Living

 You are living on autopilot.